 Screenshot showing the editable list of main dishes used to populate the drop-down lists.

-The items in the list like [==== CHICKEN ====] are used to make it easy to see the different categories as you are scrolling through the list in the menu planner.
+The items in the list like [==== CHICKEN ====] are used to make it easy to see the different categories as you are scrolling through the list.

-Except for the version with the grocery list, you can make copies of the meal planner worksheet.
+Except for the version with the grocery list, you can make copies of the worksheet.
 That will let you store multiple weekly or monthly meal plans within the same file.
 Right-click on the Planner tab and select "Move or Copy" and select the "Create a Copy" checkbox.

 I designed the lists to be as easy to edit.
 You can delete and remove rows, sort, and do pretty much whatever you want as long as you don't delete cell A1.
 Doing so will mess up the formula used to create the dynamic named range which populates the drop-down lists.